runemadsen/introduction-to-processing/README.md

     - What is a CSV file?
     - Processing and CSV's
     - Exercise: Use this CSV file in your stupid data viz
-    - Exercise: Take [this dataset](NEED SOMETHING HERE) and draw something from it.
+    - Exercise: Take [this population dataset](exercise-data/population.csv) and draw something from it.
 * [XML](xml/xml.pde)
     - What is XML?
     - Processing and XML
     - Exercise: Use this XML file in your stupid data viz
-    - Exercise: Take [this dataset](NEED SOMETHING HERE) and draw something from it.
+    - Exercise: Take [this weather dataset](exercise-data/weather.xml) and draw something from it.
 * JSON
     - What is JSON?
     - Processing and JSON: [JSONArray](jsonArray/jsonArray.pde) and [JSONObject](jsonObject/jsonObject.pde)
     - Exercise: Use this XML file in your stupid data viz
-* Using API's
+    - Exercise: Take [this dataset](exercise-data/crypto.json) and draw something
-* Exercise: Build a big data visualization from a data set
+* Exercise: Find a dataset on [data.worldbank.org](http://data.worldbank.org/) and build a data visualization from it.

 Day 3
 -----